 Grodin has performed in master classes with Emanuel Ax, Rita Sloan, Blanca Uribe, Dominique Weber, Jeffrey Kahane, and Stephen Hough.
 He has performed at the Carpenter Center in Long Beach, the San Diego Central Library, San Francisco's Palace of Fine Arts, and Seattle's Benaroya Hall.
 He has appeared as soloist with the CSULB and Bellflower Symphony Orchestras.
 A champion of new music, Grodin has also performed with the SFCM New Music Ensemble and the Ensemble Parallèle, which in 2010 presented the West Coast premiere of John Rea’s reorchestration of Alban Berg’s Wozzeck for chamber ensemble.

-In addition to his ongoing work with several private students, Grodin is currently a teaching artist at the Los Angeles Music and Art School and a new member of the piano faculty at Los Angeles Pierce College.
+In addition to his ongoing work with several private students, Grodin is currently a teaching artist at the Los Angeles Music and Art School and a member of the music faculty at Los Angeles Pierce College and Fullerton College.